HollerLondon/sfRackspaceCloudDBPlugin/README.md

 sfRackspaceCloudDBPlugin
 ========================

-Interactive task to hook up your Cloud DB instance with Symfony database config
+Interactive task to hook up your Cloud DB instance with Symfony databases config.